-The next version of Google’s Android software, Android 11, will be released in 2020 and even though this year it won’t have a sweet, dessert-related name this year, you can still expect great things.
+The next version of Google’s Android software, Android 11, will be released in 2020 — and even though it won’t have a sweet, dessert-related name this year, you can still expect great things.
 Given pandemic related concerns, Google eschewed the splash unveiling at a developer event (indeed, the company canceled Google I/O entirely) and simply released a first public beta in June, with updates continuing through the summer in July and August.

 You can download the beta right now, if you’re willing to forgo a little stability for the latest features.
 And there are quite a few, from an excellent new system to control smart home devices to updates to how Android handles notifications to tweaks in the overall user interface.
 It may not be a revolution, but it’s a definite improvement.

 Our hands-on Android 11 beta review walks you through the experience of using the new software, if you’re thinking of giving it a whirl.
 Meanwhile, here’s what you need to know about Android 11, including the projected release dates, biggest features, and more.

 Beta 3 of Android 11 was released on August 6, containing mostly bug fixes as Google prepares for the final release of the software in coming weeks.
 According to the eagle eyes of enthusiasts at XDA Developers, the beta does have a few changes, notably an Easter egg that highlights the new smart home control features in the software.

 Beta 2 of Android 11 was released on July 9, containing lots of new bug fixes and hitting platform stability, Google says.
 Google lists no significant changes for the beta 2 download, but improvements to some key features show where the focus lies with the next OS.
 Media playback will see a slew of enhancements across the board, from interface improvements to new behaviors, and the bubble notification system is also getting more interactive.